 Attempts to reach that commenter have been unsuccessful, but the remark hinted at what would become a recurring theme of Dude’s time in Decatur: he could be a divisive figure, with a penchant for drama and courting controversy.
 But he could also be charming and was usually aligned with the values of the community, particularly when it came to issues of equity within the district.

-The Decatur School Board on April 27 announced that it was parting ways with Dude, a decision made after months of investigative stories by Decaturish.com that examined allegations raised by the school district’s former human resources director.
+The Decatur School Board on April 27 announced that it was parting ways with Dude, a decision made after months of investigative stories by Decaturish.com that examined allegations raised in a lawsuit filed by the school district’s former human resources director.
 The lawsuit alleges Dude took more vacation than he was allowed under his contract.
 That lawsuit is one of five federal lawsuits currently pending against the district, and Dude is named as a defendant in three of them.

 Dude did not return an email seeking comment about his departure from the district.
 Likewise, the School Board has continued to dodge questions about the situation, only speaking in press releases or in legal filings.